Logius-standaarden/fsc-core/specifications.md

 1. The Manager is provided by a Peer with the same PeerID as specified in `grant.data.service.peer_id`.
 1. The Manager is provided by a Peer who has an Inway which is offering the Service specified in `grant.data.service.name`.
 1. The Peer ID specified by the X.509 certificate of the client requesting the access token matches the value of the field `grant.data.outway.peer_id`.
-1. The X.509 certificate provided by the client contains the same public key as specified in `grant.data.outway.public_key_fingerprint`
+1. The X.509 certificate provided by the client contains a public key with the same public key thumbprint  as specified in `grant.data.outway.identification.public_key_thumbprint`.
+This validation should only be performed when the value of `grant.outway.identification.type` equals `OUTWAY_IDENTIFICATION_TYPE_PUBLIC_KEY_THUMBPRINT`
+1. The X.509 certificate provided by the client has a Subject Alternative Name (SAN) that matches the domain name specified in `grant.data.outway.identification.domain_name`.
+This validation should only be performed when the value of `grant.outway.identification.type` equals `OUTWAY_IDENTIFICATION_TYPE_DOMAIN_NAME`

 The `cnf.x5t#S256` claim **MUST** contain the certificate thumbprint of the X.509 certificate provided by the client requesting the token according to [section 3.1] of [[RFC8705]].
 The `act` claim **MUST** be set when an access token is generated for a Peer who is connecting to the Service on behalf of another Peer.
 I.e. the authorization to connect has been granted using a DelegatedServiceConnectionGrant.